gohugoio/hugo/docs/content/extras/dynamiccontent.md

 ### Example for CSV files

-For `getCsv`, the one-character long separator must be placed in the first position followed by the URL.
+For `getCSV`, the one-character long separator must be placed in the first position followed by the URL.

 	<table>